 Finding a fitness buddy or joining an exercise class that interests you will make exercising more enjoyable.
 There are plenty of organisations that offer activity classes specifically for older adults such as water aerobics or Tai Chi.

 Start small and choose activities that will help to strengthen muscles and improve cognition, which becomes crucial as you age.
 These classes may also teach you exercises and stretches which can be done at home.

 One of the greatest aspects of retirement is having the freedom to choose how you would like to spend your time.
 Volunteering is a great way to meet new people and give back to your local community.
 Apart from helping others, you’ll be enhancing your own wellbeing through a sense of fulfilment and belonging.

 Reach out to organisations that interest you or chat with your local council to see if any local groups need help.

 Show your competitive and strategic side by organising a games night.
 You could bring board games, hold a poker night or put on a trivia event.
 Card and board games can be a fun way to establish a weekly or monthly social event and exercise your brain without exerting too much energy.

 While older often means wiser, it’s never too late to learn something new.
 Retirement can be the perfect time in your life to learn something you’ve always had an interest in, such as an instrument, language or creative activity.

 See what is on offer at your nearest college or community school.
 You’ll not only learn something new but create new social connections.

 Gardening has proven health benefits for both mind and body including stress-relief and brain health.
-One study suggests that daily gardening can reduce the risk of dementia by 36%.
+Some studies suggests that daily gardening can reduce the risk of dementia by 36%.